Quayside, Toronto

+Quayside is a waterfront district Toronto, Ontario, Canada, located between Queens Quay East and Parliament Street.
+The 4.9 ha site is owned by Waterfront Toronto, the City of Toronto and CreateTO (the city's real estate agency) and private landowners.
+In June 2023, Waterfront Toronto proposed a new master-planned mixed-use development of the former dockland and industrial site to succeed Sidewalk Toronto, an unrealised smart city proposed by Alphabet Inc. subsidiary Sidewalk Labs.

 Site

 The area is bounded by Gardiner Expressway to the north, Bonnycastle Street to the west, Queen's Quay East (from Bonnycastle east up the eastern side of Parliament Street Slip) and east by Victory Soya Mills Silos.
 While the area east of the Parliament Slip is vacant other than berthing for Toronto Harbour Cruises ships, a number of low rise businesses reside along the north side of Queen's Quay East.
 The parcels of land included in the project are: